mediaburst/clockwork-ruby/README.md

 ## License

-This project is licensed under the ISC open-source license.
+This project is licensed under the MIT open-source license.

 A copy of this license can be found in LICENSE.